fzakaria/fzakaria.com/_posts/2024-10-13-bazel-knowledge-aspects-to-generate-java-classpath.md

 )
 ```

+> ❗ There is a bit of duplication in the rule for generating the output file.
+We could have also
+> used the OutputGroupInfo and merged all the files together.

 In order to invoke this rule you define it in a `BUILD` file and give it the top-level
 applications that you are working on.